IBM/telco-network-cloud-drivers/content/user-guides/cicd/developing-a-project/add-tests-to-package.md

 ## Create Behaviour Tests

-Log into the development ALM and [design and run the new VNF behaviour tests](/user-guides/cicd/developing-a-project/developing-new-vnf/#creating-behaviour-tests).
+Log into the development TNCO and [design and run the new VNF behaviour tests](/user-guides/cicd/developing-a-project/developing-new-vnf/#creating-behaviour-tests).
 When the tests are performing as expected it is time to export the tests into your project and commit back to Gogs.

 ## Export Tests and Commit